thinkingabouther/rabbit-resending-requests/README.md

 ## Overview

 Producer and Consumer that work with RabbitMQ.
 Producer send a message with URI of a resource.
 Consumer recevies the URI and procceses it according to the logic inside Requester.
 The default one makes GET request.
-If request fails (status-code is not 20*), the message resends after a given delay.
+If request fails (status-code is not 20*), the message resends after a given delay using dead-letter exchange (DLX).

 ## What is done